Growth Asset Category Investment Policy Statement

 • Growth Equity Investments – Investments with properties and features of both buyouts and venture capital, and which falls between each on the risk-return spectrum.
 Includes minority investments in more mature and profitable companies looking to further accelerate growth by expanding operations or funding an acquisition.
 Investments are typically made in years one through six and returns typically occur in years four through ten.
 The potential for fund term extensions of up to three years is typically structured into most venture capital funds.
 Investments may be made in companies that are either U.S. or non-U.S. domiciled. 

 • Opportunistic Lending – Opportunistic lending investments are also performing loans like direct lending (not distressed) but represent a broader range of investment types.
 Opportunistic lending includes mostly senior secured structures, but can also include subordinated debt structures, convertible debt, and structured equity.
 Opportunistic lending is often designated as an asset-backed lending strategy, where collateral comes in the form of specific assets such as receivables, inventory, or royalty streams.
 Opportunistic lending investments can have meaningful equity participation, depending on the structure.
 This is often in the form of warrants and convertible bonds but can also include direct equity participation.
 Opportunistic lending investments typically utilize little to no leverage.
-Opportunistic lending funds generally can have a targeted sector focus, which can often include only one sector, and generally are targeted toward non-sponsor borrowers.
+Opportunistic lending funds can have a targeted sector focus, which can often include only one sector, and generally are targeted toward non-sponsor borrowers.
+Opportunistic lending investments can also include acquisition and leasing strategies that produce income and cash flows, such as aircraft leasing and entertainment royalties.
 Investments will primarily be made in U.S. domiciled companies; however, non-U.S. domiciled companies can also be included.

 Target allocations and ranges for the Domestic Equity, International Equity, and Global/Unconstrained sub-asset classes are provided below: